 Raimundo of Xiaolin Showdown is constantly on the receiving end of his peers' (and occasionally his mentors') disrespect, despite the numerous times he's proved himself/been completely right.

-Aang gets this a lot in Avatar The Last Airbender.
-It's somewhat justified, given he blew off his job for a hundred years (by accident).
-But this gets somewhat egregious in the followup comic, The Promise.
+This gets somewhat egregious in the followup comic, The Promise.
 Sokka and Toph are trying to calm a crowd of angry Earth Kingdom villagers who want the Fire Nation out.
 So what happens when Sokka speaks up for them to chill out?
 He gets nailed in the head with a rock and called a "Water Tribe savage".
 And to think, one year ago he was instrumental in keeping the entire Earth Kingdom from being incinerated.
-(That said, Sokka getting no respect is kind of a pattern.)

 It seems to be a major theme with Regular Show.
 Sure, Mordecai and Rigby are the embodiment of Nice Job Breaking It, Hero, but they still clean up their own messes, save the park, and on some occasions, Benson's life.
 He usually repays them by threatening to fire them if they don't get back to work.